Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Monte Carlo Shell Model and T-plot

 \section{Monte Carlo Shell Model and T-plot}

 In this Appendix, we briefly describe the Monte Carlo Shell Model (MCSM).
 The MCSM was initially proposed in Ref. \cite{mcsm_1995}.
 A prototype of its present version was shown in Ref. \cite{mcsm_1998}.
-The method and applications of the MCSM were reviewed, for instance, in Refs. \cite{mcsm_2001,mcsm_2012}.
+The method and applications of the MCSM were reviewed, for instance, in Refs. \cite{mcsm_2001,mcsm_2012,mcsm_2017}.
 The MCSM is the methodology fully exploited in this work.
-It uses Slater determinants as the basis vectors, similarly to the conventional shell-model calculation.
+Although this work uses the advanced version of MCSM, we here outline its earlier version, for simplicity.
+It is formulated with Slater determinants as the basis vectors, similar to the conventional shell-model calculation.
 However, the Slater determinants are not the same as those used in the conventional shell-model calculation.
 In the conventional one, each Slater determinant is a direct product of some single-particle states, each of which is a magnetic substate of the single-particle orbital.